 NAHB urges Congress and the President to prioritize the 1949 National Housing Act, which emphasizes the importance of a decent home and suitable living environment for all American families.

 NAHB also recommends that the federal government increase housing funds to deserving communities while decreasing support to communities that do not prioritize affordable housing.
 In addition, NAHB encourages state and local governments to promote this initiative, and urges the business community to participate as well.
+In October 2015, NAHB prepared a detailed response to Congress on how it can modernize HUD yet still protect affordable housing programs.

 Why It Matters